 Orange is about food and wine, but the Orange360 degree viewpoint shows you it’s also about the open countryside, country villages in Blayney and Cabonne shires, and sports tourism including bike travellers and bushwalking.
 On this excursion you’ll get to experience the Orange wine region in depth.

 Sunday, October 13

-8:30am – Depart the Crowne Plaza for the Sydney domestic airport.
+8:20am – Depart the Crowne Plaza with Vineyard Shuttle Tours for the Cessnock Airport for Private Plane Charter to Orange, NSW.
 Upon arrival, you’ll be greeted with picnic hampers full of Orange food and wine.
-(It is legal to bring wine on board domestic flights.)

 1:30pm – Arrive in Orange and board your transfer to the-heritage listed village of Millthorpe.
 Millthorpe is filled with beautiful gardens and boutique shops, with cafes and restaurants lining the picturesque main street.
 We’ll stretch our legs as we spend the afternoon exploring this historic village, enjoying wine tasting at the town’s Cellar Doors and a welcome from the local indigenous community.